Hire in haste and repent at leisure!

 - Be prepared to do a short phone interview with all of the applicants to weed out those who do not meet the essential criteria.
 (Prepare your checklist in advance).
 Take notes.

 - Invite the applicants who have survived the phone interview to a formal interview process where they can fill in your application form and answer your questions.
-Avoid the temptation to do most of the talking at this stage, and instead encourage the applicant to talk about themselves and ask questions about the position that they have applied for.
+Avoid the temptation to do most of the talking at this stage, and instead encourage the applicant to talk about themselves, and ask questions about the position that they’ve applied for.